oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/malawi.md

 mixed legal system of English common law and customary law; judicial review of legislative acts in the Supreme Court of Appeal

 ### 憲法
-- `history`: previous 1953 (pre-independence), 1964, 1966; latest drafted January to May 1994, approved 16 May 1994, entered into force 18 May 1995
+- `歷史`: previous 1953 (pre-independence), 1964, 1966; latest drafted January to May 1994, approved 16 May 1994, entered into force 18 May 1995
-- `amendments`: proposed by the National Assembly; passage of amendments affecting constitutional articles, including the sovereignty and territory of the state, fundamental constitutional principles, human rights, voting rights, and the judiciary, requires majority approval in a referendum and majority approval by the Assembly; passage of other amendments requires at least two-thirds majority vote of the Assembly; amended several times, last in 2017
+- `修正`: proposed by the National Assembly; passage of amendments affecting constitutional articles, including the sovereignty and territory of the state, fundamental constitutional principles, human rights, voting rights, and the judiciary, requires majority approval in a referendum and majority approval by the Assembly; passage of other amendments requires at least two-thirds majority vote of the Assembly; amended several times, last in 2017

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Malawi
+- `血統公民身份`: at least one parent must be a citizen of Malawi
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 7 years
+- `入籍的居留要求`: 7 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Lazarus CHAKWERA (since 28 June 2020)
+- `國家元首`: President Lazarus CHAKWERA (since 28 June 2020)
-- `head of government`: President Lazarus CHAKWERA (since 28 June 2020)
+- `政府首腦`: President Lazarus CHAKWERA (since 28 June 2020)
-- `cabinet`: Cabinet named by the president
+- `内閣`: Cabinet named by the president
-- `elections/appointments`: president directly elected by simple majority popular vote for a 5-year term (eligible for a second term); election last held on 23 June 2020 (next to be held in 2025) note - the president is both chief of state and head of government
+- `選舉/任命`: president directly elected by simple majority popular vote for a 5-year term (eligible for a second term); election last held on 23 June 2020 (next to be held in 2025) note - the president is both chief of state and head of government
-- `election results`: *2020: *Lazarus CHAKWERA elected president; Lazarus CHAKWERA (MCP) 59.3%, Peter Mutharika (DPP) 39.9%, other 0.8% *2014:* Peter MUTHARIKA elected president; percent of vote - Peter MUTHARIKA (DPP) 36.4%, Lazarus CHAKWERA (MCP) 27.8%, Joyce BANDA (PP) 20.2%, Atupele MULUZI (UDF) 13.7%, other 1.9%
+- `選舉結果`: *2020: *Lazarus CHAKWERA elected president; Lazarus CHAKWERA (MCP) 59.3%, Peter Mutharika (DPP) 39.9%, other 0.8% *2014:* Peter MUTHARIKA elected president; percent of vote - Peter MUTHARIKA (DPP) 36.4%, Lazarus CHAKWERA (MCP) 27.8%, Joyce BANDA (PP) 20.2%, Atupele MULUZI (UDF) 13.7%, other 1.9%

 ### 立法部門
-- `description`: unicameral National Assembly (193 seats; members directly elected in single-seat constituencies by simple majority vote to serve 5-year terms)
+- `描述`: unicameral National Assembly (193 seats; members directly elected in single-seat constituencies by simple majority vote to serve 5-year terms)
-- `elections`: last held on 21 May 2019 (next to be held in May 2025)
+- `選舉`: last held on 21 May 2019 (next to be held in May 2025)
-- `election results`: percent of vote by party - DPP 26%, MCP 22.3%, UTM 9.9%, UDF 4.6%, PP 2.4%, ADF 0.5%, independent 33.4%; seats by party - DPP 62, MCP 56, UDF 10, UTM 4, PP 5, ADF 1, independent 55; composition - men 153, women 40, percentage women 20.7%
+- `選舉結果`: percent of vote by party - DPP 26%, MCP 22.3%, UTM 9.9%, UDF 4.6%, PP 2.4%, ADF 0.5%, independent 33.4%; seats by party - DPP 62, MCP 56, UDF 10, UTM 4, PP 5, ADF 1, independent 55; composition - men 153, women 40, percentage women 20.7%

 ### 司法部門
-- `highest court(s)`: Supreme Court of Appeal (consists of the chief justice and at least 3 judges)
+- `最高法院`: Supreme Court of Appeal (consists of the chief justice and at least 3 judges)
-- `judge selection and term of office`: Supreme Court chief justice appointed by the president and confirmed by the National Assembly; other judges appointed by the president upon the recommendation of the Judicial Service Commission, which regulates judicial officers; judges serve until age 65
+- `法官遴選和任期`: Supreme Court chief justice appointed by the president and confirmed by the National Assembly; other judges appointed by the president upon the recommendation of the Judicial Service Commission, which regulates judicial officers; judges serve until age 65
-- `subordinate courts`: High Court; magistrate courts; Industrial Relations Court; district and city traditional or local courts
+- `下級法院`: High Court; magistrate courts; Industrial Relations Court; district and city traditional or local courts

 ### 政黨
 Democratic Progressive Party or DPP Malawi Congress Party or MCP People's Party or PP United Democratic Front or UDFUnited Transformation Movement or UTM